Eryn Krueger Mekash

 Eryn Krueger Mekash is an American make-up artist, producer and special effects artist.
 She was nominated for an Academy Award in the category Best Makeup and Hairstyling for the film Hillbilly Elegy.
-Mekash has also won eight Primetime Emmy Awards and been nominated for 31 more in the category Outstanding Makeup.
+Mekash has also won eight Primetime Emmy Awards and been nominated for 39 more in the categories Outstanding Makeup (Non-Prosthetic) and Outstanding Prosthetic Makeup.

+She has won 11 Artisan awards and nominated for 23.